lzlbadguy/TriPlanner/README.md

 - **Math & Optimization**:
   Eigen3, CasADi (typically deployed with Ipopt).
-  Implementations related to minimum-volume ellipses and safety corridors are located in `include/`.
+  Implementations related to maximum-volume ellipses and safety corridors are located in `include/`.

 - **Visualization**:
   `matplotlibcpp` (provided in `include/`), which depends on Python3 development headers and the Python `matplotlib` package.